virtualmason/soar-above/user-stories.md

 ## MVP ##

+**Each page must follow design and layout from mock-up images

 As a user, I want a home page that acts as a jumping point to other pages, and displays basic information about the site in order to easily navigate the page.

   - The hero page is divided into two parts.